AirDisa/airdisa.github.io/_posts/2013-12-26-yaml-front-matter.md

 ---
 {% endhighlight %}

 People who don&#39;t code might ask why.
 Why code something from scratch when instead you can go with ready-made Wordpress?
 The answer can only lie in your love for learning code.
-You either have it, or you don&#39;t.
+You either love it, or you don&#39;t.
 There is no rational reason to take the time to learn this stuff when you can literally fire up Wordpress and write, like what writers do.

 Learning to code takes perseverance, and concentration.
-Front matter is simple enough that it doesn&#39;t require much coding skill.
-It can be learned quickly to be a nice platform to get acquainted with coding.
-Jekyll also uses [Redcarpet][red-carpet] for markdown, which gently gets into trickier business where the dynamic power really is.
+Front matter is simple enough that it doesn&#39;t require much coding skill to start.
+It can be learned quickly enough to serve as a nice platform for getting acquainted with coding.
+Jekyll also uses [Redcarpet][red-carpet] for markdown, which gently gets into trickier business (where the dynamic power really is).
+Check it out!

 [red-carpet]: https://github.com/vmg/redcarpet
 [front-matter]: http://jekyllrb.com/docs/frontmatter/